 How to inflate and deflate an inflatable paddle board

-How to inflate and deflate your inflatable paddle board
+How to inflate and deflate your inflatable paddleboard

 Follow these seven easy steps in minutes to inflate your wall:

-- Insert the pump shaft and drag the shaft into the valve in the clockwise direction.
+- Insert the pump shaft and drag the post into the valve in the clockwise direction.
 Add the other end of the pump to the “Out” port.
 If using an electrical pump, make sure you stop at 12 PSI.
 The PSI calculation does not read until at least 7 PSI was reached.

 - Keep pumping until you hit 12-15 PSI on your monitor.
 Make sure you hit a maximum efficiency of at least 12 PSI.